Will California home and rent prices drop in 2024? - Los Angeles Times

 Share via

-The average home price in the six-county region was $867,524 last month, down 0.35% from an all-time high in July, according to data from Zillow.
+The average home price in the six-county region was $868,919 last month, down 0.3% from August and 0.7% below the record reached in July, according to data from Zillow.

-The slight dip does not mean home prices are going to keep falling.
+September marks the second straight month prices slipped, but that does not mean home prices are going to keep falling.
 It’s not uncommon for home prices to fluctuate month to month, or dip starting in the late summer due to seasonal patterns.
-Home prices are still nearly 6% higher than a year earlier in August 2023.
+Home prices are still nearly 5% higher than a year earlier in September 2023.

 Advertisement